DebugSteven/DebugSteven.github.io/_posts/2018-11-17-can-you-drop-it.md

 ### Can we drop it?

-Sometimes we want to do something with our value before we tell the operating system that we done using a resource.
+Sometimes we want to do something with our value before we tell the compiler that we're done using a resource.
 In this particular case, I wanted to clear the values before deallocating the memory.
 Memory isn't zeroed when it is deallocated.
 We wouldn't want to leave sensitive information in memory in the event that another process were able to get to it.

 ```rust
 use clear_on_drop::clear::Clear;